 Grab your copy here:

-A favourite of mine, this work is actually an essay as opposed to a fictional novel (which the majority of Woolf’s books are categorised as).
-This was based on a lecture given at Girton College, Cambridge and it was a revolutionary piece of work, given the time (1928), calling for women’s rights to intellectual freedom and financial independence.
+A favourite of mine, this work is an essay as opposed to a fictional novel (which the majority of Woolf’s books are categorised as).
+As one of my top women’s empowerment books, this one was based on a lecture given at Girton College, Cambridge and it was a revolutionary piece of work, given the time (1928), calling for women’s rights to intellectual freedom and financial independence.

 Men benefit from money, space, and education.
 Many fall off the career ladder either settling for work as part-time mothers or deciding to stay-at-home full-time.
-In Woolf’s times only wealthy women had access to nannies and could treat writing as a luxury.
+In Woolf’s times, only wealthy women had access to nannies and could treat writing as a luxury.

-Lastly life can be difficult and often is a combination of struggles, suffering, hope and good times.
+Lastly, life can be difficult and often is a combination of struggles, suffering, hope and good times.
 We all need self-confidence, courage and conviction to believe in, pursue and fulfill our dreams and I quote Woolf,

 Grab your copy here.